fukun07/neural-image-captioning/readme.md

 - [flickr30k-30res.zip](https://mega.nz/#!5o5CAJwS!edH97itEWU17XIeTTZqr2EIduhRZCIvTV6ZwQZ_r6Zw) (5.8G) includes the 30-region ResNet features for Flickr30K.
 Please unzip it and place it under DATA_ROOT/flickr30k/features/.

 - [mscoco-30res.zip](https://mega.nz/#!twRBxSIY!FQAHVFoVPVdnS-3CkVL95e4zDEl8WCQPaoUV_aYfj2A) (16.4G) includes the 30-region ResNet features for MSCOCO.
 Please unzip it and place it under DATA_ROOT/mscoco/features/.

-We also provide an alternative source for downloading the data.
-Please refer to [Baidu Pan](http://pan.baidu.com/s/1c1Mtndm) in Chinese.

 #### 2. or extract features by yourself